kimmobrunfeldt/drydoc/readme.md

 template, with the variables defined in the beginning.
 Whitespace from the beginning of actual template is stripped out.

-If there are no variable definitions, document must contain '...' in its own line, for it to be recognized as a DRY document.
+If there are no variable definitions, document must contain '...' in it, for it to be recognized as a DRY document.
 Rendering a document without '...' separator produces the document itself.

 Example